Last Updated: May 19, 2026

 Hole in the Head (HITH) and Lateral Line Erosion

-This is the number one health concern with demon eartheaters.
-They are exceptionally susceptible to HITH and lateral line erosion, which manifests as pitting and tissue loss around the head and along the sensory line on the body.
-The primary cause is poor water quality, specifically elevated nitrates.
-A varied diet with adequate vitamins and minerals is also critical for prevention.
-Once advanced, HITH damage may not fully heal even after conditions improve.
+The number one health concern with demon eartheaters.
+They’re exceptionally susceptible to HITH and lateral line erosion, which manifests as pitting and tissue loss around the head and along the sensory line.
+The primary driver is elevated nitrates, reinforced by nutritional deficiency.
+Once advanced, HITH damage often doesn’t fully reverse even after conditions improve.
+Prevention is everything.
+Keep nitrates below 15 ppm and feed a varied, vitamin-rich diet.

 Ich (White Spot Disease)

-Like all freshwater fish, demon eartheaters can contract ich.
-Stress from temperature changes, shipping, or poor water quality makes them vulnerable.
-The elevated temperatures this species prefers actually work in your favor during treatment, as raising the temperature to 86°F (30°C) accelerates the ich lifecycle and makes treatment more effective.
-Use a quality ich medication at the recommended dosage.
+Like all freshwater fish, demon eartheaters can contract ich when stressed or after temperature swings.
+The elevated temperatures this species prefers work in your favor during treatment: raising the tank to 86°F (30°C) accelerates the ich lifecycle and makes treatment faster.
+Use a quality ich medication at the full recommended dosage.

 Hexamita (Internal Protozoan Parasite)

-Hexamita infections are closely associated with HITH and can cause similar symptoms along with white, stringy feces and loss of appetite.
-Metronidazole is the standard treatment, typically administered in the food or dissolved in the water.
-Maintaining pristine water conditions reduces the risk significantly.
+Hexamita infections are closely associated with HITH and present with similar head pitting along with white, stringy feces and appetite loss.
+Metronidazole is the standard treatment, administered in food or dissolved in the water column.
+Maintaining pristine water conditions dramatically reduces the risk.

 Stunted Growth